EternalSadnes/weather/README.md

-Simple programm that shows weather
+Simple program that shows weather